Illustration

 MS Support Group: Meets the second Thursday of each month (no December meeting) from 6:30 PM to 8:00 PM.
 Education, speakers and discussion are provided during the session.
 Contact Renee Cannon at 586-303-7354 for more information.

 AARP Driver Safety Program: Held two times per year.
+This is a 2-day class, 4-hour class.
 Class dates and times will be advertised in the Church Bulletin.
+This course is usually held in the Spring and Fall.

-AED and First Aid classes are provided to the parishioners, ushers and staff at least two times per year and/or “as needed”.
+AED and First Aid classes are provided to the parishioners, ushers and staff “as needed”.

 Health Ministry Sponsored Exercise Classes: